openbikesensor/OpenBikeSensor_StyleGuide/README.md

 # OpenBikeSensor StyleGuide (Gestaltungsrichtlinien)

+**This repository is not actively maintained and contains content which should not be used (logo with wrong font, etc.)**

 <i><a href="#english">English version below</a></i>

 Dies ist das gemeinsame Repository rund um die Gestaltungsrichtlinien zum zivilgesellschaftlichen Forschungsprojekt <a href="https://github.com/openbikesensor" alt="OpenBikeSensor" rel="noopener noreferrer nofollow">OpenBikeSensor</a>.